-- Source of funds for the private partner's revenues: user-pays PPPs (mainly based on charges to users) versus government-pays PPPs (mainly based on government payments for the service); - Ownership of the PPP company or Special Purpose Vehicle (SPV): There are conventional PPPs (100 percent private ownership), institutional PPPs (publicly owned with 100 percent public ownership or under a JV or empresa mixta scheme with the public party controlling the PPP company), and other JVs or empresas mixtas26; - Scope of the contract and/or object of the contract: Infrastructure PPPs or PPPs that include significant capital investment, where the main objective is developing and managing infrastructure over the long term; integrated PPPs when, in addition to the infrastructure, the private party is granted the right and obligation to operate a service; and O&M PPPs or service PPPs when there is neither capital investment nor development of new infrastructure by the private partner; and - Relevance of private sector financing: Co-financed PPPs (PPP schemes where there is a material portion of public finance, usually in the form of grants), versus conventional PPPs.
+- Source of funds for the private partner's revenues: user-pays PPPs (mainly based on charges to users) versus government-pays PPPs (mainly based on government payments for the service); - Ownership of the PPP company or Special Purpose Vehicle (SPV): There are conventional PPPs (100 percent private ownership), institutional PPPs (publicly owned with 100 percent public ownership or under a JV or empresa mixta scheme with the public party controlling the PPP company), and other JVs or empresas mixtas; - Scope of the contract and/or object of the contract: Infrastructure PPPs or PPPs that include significant capital investment, where the main objective is developing and managing infrastructure over the long term; integrated PPPs when, in addition to the infrastructure, the private party is granted the right and obligation to operate a service; and O&M PPPs or service PPPs when there is neither capital investment nor development of new infrastructure by the private partner; and - Relevance of private sector financing: Co-financed PPPs (PPP schemes where there is a material portion of public finance, usually in the form of grants), versus conventional PPPs.

 PPPs may also be distinguished based on the past use of the site.
-From the perspective of the investor industry, the following alternative definitions are common27.
+From the perspective of the investor industry, the following alternative definitions are common.

-- Greenfield projects: Project investments that relate to a DBFOM that is recently awarded or under construction; - Brownfield projects: Project investments in infrastructure assets that existed before the time of procurement or that were previously greenfields, but are in operation at the time the investment is made; and
+- Greenfield projects: Project investments that relate to a DBFOM that is recently awarded or under construction; - Brownfield projects: Project investments in infrastructure assets that existed before the time of procurement or that were previously greenfields, but are in operation at the time the investment is made; and - Yellowfields or secondary stage: PPPs where the investment is related to significant renewals, refurbishment or a substantial expansion of the existing infrastructure.

-26 A PPP with equity participation by the public party may be legally categorized as an empresa mixta, depending on the jurisdiction.
+&lt;sup>26 A PPP with equity participation by the public party may be legally categorized as an empresa mixta, depending on the jurisdiction.
 Commonly, a JV or empresa mixta scheme will imply a significant participation of the public party in equity and significant participation in management, while a mere public equity participation, with no strategic influence in the PPP company, is not regarded as a JV by this Guide.

-27 There are alternative uses of the terms Greenfield and Brownfield.
+&lt;sup>27 There are alternative uses of the terms Greenfield and Brownfield.
 See Glossary.